tiffon/take/README.rst

     merge: <field> [<field>]*

-The parameter(s) are the properties to copy.
+The parameter(s) are the keys to copy.
 They are separated by spaces or a comma and new line.

-To copy all the properties from the context value, use a ``*`` as the single parameter:
+The special parameter ``*`` can be used to copy all the keys.
+If used, it should be the only parameter:

 ::